openstack/puppet-openstack-guide/doc/source/contributor/ci.rst

      - Yes
      - Read the job logs to see where the code does not follow the Puppet lint style.
-   * - puppet-openstack-syntax-4
+   * - puppet-openstack-syntax-5
      - Syntax checks for Puppet manifests, templates, and Hiera YAML.
-The jobs run on the latest Puppet 4.x release.
+The jobs run on the latest Puppet 5.x release.
      - Yes
      - Read the job logs to see where the code does not follow the Puppet syntax style.
-   * - puppet-openstack-syntax-5
+   * - puppet-openstack-syntax-6
      - Syntax checks for Puppet manifests, templates, and Hiera YAML.
-The jobs run on the latest Puppet 5.x release.
+The jobs run on the latest Puppet 6.x release.
      - Yes
      - Read the job logs to see where the code does not follow the Puppet syntax style.